 While Sea Anemones are indeed predators, a human is never on the menu so we don’t have to worry too much.
-The tentacles of a Sea Anemone include nematocysts, like a jellyfish, and these nemtaocysts fire out toxins with poison that lead to the stings we know and avoid.
-Sea Anemones generally do not pose a threat to humans, as they stay deep in the ocean, but deep sea divers do need to keep an eye out, as well as the occasional sea anemone that washes on shore.
+The tentacles of a Sea Anemone include nematocysts, like a jellyfish, and these nemtaocysts fire out barbs with poison that lead to the stings we know and avoid.
+However, they generally do not pose a threat to humans, as they stay deep in the ocean.
+Deep sea divers do need to keep an eye out, as well as the occasional sea anemone that washes on shore.
 A sting usually is pretty mild on a human, however some can be very dangerous especially if there’s an allergic reaction, so it’s possible for a sting to be fatal.
 If you ever think you’ve been stung, always tell an adult and get medical attention quickly – the sooner the better, and usually it’ll be a mild experience!

 Do Sea Anemones Have Brains?

-Like other cnidarians, it’s true…Sea Anemones don’t have any brains!
+Like other cnidarians, it’s true…they don’t have any brains!
 While they may not have a fully formed brain, cnidarians do have a simple muscle and nervous system.
 They can still make decisions and individual anemones even have their own personalities.

 What is a Sea Anemone’s Habitat?